Large-charge R\'enyi entropy: Large-charge R enyi entropy

-Because the discrete spectrum is hard to obtain analytically, we have computed $\omega_{m,k}$ numerically for various $e^{u_0} \gg 1$.
-This is in anticipation that the final result will be organised in terms of $e^{u_0}$, which will be justified \it a posteriori \rm when we compute the R\'enyi entropy.
+Because the discrete spectrum is hard to obtain analytically, we have computed $\omega_{m,k}$ numerically for various $e^{u_0} \gg 1$.\footnote{They were obtained by locating the zeros of $\partial_u \chi_{m,k}(u,\theta)$ by using a bisection method.
+See \url{https://github.com/machiparu/lcre} for the Python program.} This is in anticipation that the final result will be organised in terms of $e^{u_0}$, which will be justified \it a posteriori \rm when we compute the R\'enyi entropy.
 We also truncated the computation at $s_{m,k}=3$ because each mode labelled by $s_{m,k}\gtrsim 3$ will contribute to the R\'enyi entropy at order $O(e^{-2\pi \omega_{m,k}})=O(10^{-6})$.
 We show an example of the spectrum for $u_0=3$ in Table \ref{tab:spectrum}.